-I am a behavioral data scientist and computational cognitive scientist with a background in language sciences.
-In very general terms, my work uses online and in-person experiments and large public datasets to inform statistical and computational models of human cognition and behavior.
-My work has been published in top journals in psychology and linguistics and presented at international scientific conferences.
+I am a computational cognitive scientist and data scientist with a background in language sciences.
+I use online and in-person experiments and large public datasets to inform statistical and computational models of human behavior and cognition.

-- One year fixed-term volunteer position supported financially by the University.
+- Fixed-term, full-time volunteer position supported financially by the University

-- During my tenure, the rowing club won a Freshmen Eights National Championship for the first time in its forty-year history.
+- During my tenure, the club won a Freshmen Eights National Championship for the first time in its forty-year history

 Open source software

-I am the lead developer and maintainer of lmerMultiMember, an R package for modeling multiple membership random effects in (generalized) linear mixed effects models.
+- Lead developer and maintainer of lmerMultiMember, an R package for modeling multiple membership random effects in (generalized) linear mixed effects models

 - J. van Paridon & G. Lupyan (2022).
 Implicit communication of word meaning through co-occurrence.
 Proceedings of the Joint Conference on Language Evolution. [pdf]